 William G. Kolodner Personal Injury Lawyers is a family law firm that has fought for injury victims in Baltimore for over three generations.
 We strive to hold responsible parties accountable and secure maximum compensation for our clients.
 We regularly secure high-value settlements and awards for injury victims and their families.

 Common Types of Accidents That Cause Child Injuries in Baltimore

 While children are often injured in the same types of accidents that injure adults, such as traffic accidents, many cases involving child injuries are unique.
 Children may be hurt in a range of scenarios at school, at home, on the sidewalk, as a passenger of a school bus or passenger car, or while playing in their neighborhood.

-At William G. Kolodner P.A., we represent children and parents in many types of cases including the following.
+At William G. Kolodner Personal Injury Lawyers, we represent children and parents in many types of cases including the following.

 School Bus Accidents

 When your child rides a school bus to or from school, you trust that they will be transported safely.
 Unfortunately, school bus accidents are more common than many parents believe and may be caused by negligent bus drivers, improper bus maintenance, or other negligent drivers.

 Many cases of school bus accidents have made the news in Maryland in recent years including a Charles County crash with a dump truck that injured 13 students and five crashes involving Carroll County Public School buses within just 11 days.